 FHFA economists and policy experts provide reliable research and policy analysis about critical topics impacting the nation’s housing finance sector.
 Meet the experts...

-Washington, D.C. – The Federal Housing Finance Agency (FHFA) today released its 2013 Report to Congress, which details the findings of the agency's 2013 examinations of Fannie Mae, Freddie Mac (the Enterprises), the 12 Federal Home Loan Banks (FHLBanks) and the FHLBanks' joint Office of Finance.
-The statutorily-required report also details FHFA's actions as conservator of Fannie Mae and Freddie Mac during the year, as well as the agency's regulatory guidance, research and publications.
+Washington, D.C. – The Federal Housing Finance Agency (FHFA) today released its 2014 Report to Congress, which details the findings of the agency’s 2014 examinations of Fannie Mae, Freddie Mac (the Enterprises), 12 Federal Home Loan Banks (FHLBanks) and the FHLBanks’ Office of Finance.
+The statutorily-required report also details FHFA’s actions as conservator of Fannie Mae and Freddie Mac during the year and provides details about the agency’s regulatory guidance, research and publications.